pbarsic/build_docker/README.md

 ## pre-build

 Follow the instructions on [this page](https://irisautomation.atlassian.net/wiki/spaces/RD/pages/1792639001/Setup+Instructions+dev+environment+with+Docker) to configure your system properly.
+This repository contains the scripts that you would otherwise have to copy and paste from there.

 ## base